Husbands and Wives: Plot

-The film follows two couples, Jack and Sally, and Gabe and Judy.
+The film follows two couples: Jack and Sally, and Gabe and Judy.
 It starts with Jack and Sally visiting Gabe and Judy's apartment to announce their separation.
 Gabe is shocked, but Judy takes it personally and is deeply hurt.
-The four of them go out for dinner at a Chinese restaurant, still confused about the situation.
+The four of them go out to dinner at a Chinese restaurant, still confused about the situation.

-A few weeks later, Sally visits a colleague's apartment to plan an evening at the opera and dinner.
+A few weeks later, Sally visits a colleague's apartment to begin an evening at the opera and dinner.
 She calls Jack from the colleague's phone and accuses him of having an affair during their marriage after learning that he has met someone new.

-Judy and Gabe meet Jack's new girlfriend, Sam, who is an aerobics trainer.
+Judy and Gabe meet Jack's new girlfriend, Sam, an aerobics trainer.
 While Judy and Sam go shopping, Gabe calls Sam a "cocktail waitress" and tells Jack that he's crazy for leaving Sally for her.
 Later, Judy introduces Michael, her colleague from the magazine, to Sally.
 They begin dating, but Sally is unsatisfied with the relationship.

-Meanwhile, Gabe has developed a friendship with Rain, a young student, who reads and criticizes his novel manuscript.
+Meanwhile, Gabe has developed a friendship with Rain, a young student of his, who reads and criticizes his novel manuscript.
 They share a romantic moment at her 21st birthday party, but Gabe decides they should not pursue it any further.

 At a party, Jack learns that Sally is seeing someone else and becomes jealous.
 He and Sam argue intensely, and Jack drives home to find Sally in bed with Michael.
 He asks Sally to give their marriage another chance, but she refuses.

 Less than two weeks later, Jack and Sally are back together and meet Gabe and Judy for dinner.
 Afterward, Judy and Gabe argue about her not sharing her poetry, and Gabe makes a failed pass at her.
 Judy tells him she thinks the relationship is over, and a week later Gabe moves out.
 Judy begins seeing Michael.

-In the end, Jack and Sally are still struggling with their marital problems, but they accept them as the price they have to pay to remain together.
+In the end, Jack and Sally are still struggling with marital problems, but accept them as the price of remaining together.
 Gabe is living alone and not dating to avoid hurting anyone, including himself.
-The film ends with Gabe asking the unseen documentary crew if he can leave and if the film is over.
+The film ends with Gabe asking the unseen documentary crew whether he can leave.